voxel51/fiftyone/docs/source/environments/index.rst

 _____________

-In order to work with data stored in cloud storage buckets using the open source FiftyOne package, we recommend that you mount the cloud bucket as a local drive on a cloud compute instance.
+In order to work with data stored in cloud storage buckets using the open source FiftyOne package, you can mount the cloud bucket as a local drive on a cloud compute instance.

 The following sections describe how to do this in the :ref:`AWS <aws>`, :ref:`Google Cloud <google-cloud>`, and :ref:`Miscrosoft Azure <azure>` cloud